Signs Your Dog Is Dying

 Anticipatory grief is experienced while your pet is alive.
 This is very common.
 Signs can look different than grief after the loss of a beloved pet, but are still valid.
 Those grieving prior to a pet’s death are deserving of help and are welcome in pet loss communities.9,16

-Managing your grief in a healthy way can help you to balance your emotional needs and distress with the care that you still need to provide for your dog.
+Managing your grief in a healthy way can help you balance your emotional needs and distress with the care that you still need to provide for your dog.
 It is OK to be sad that your dog is ill and to acknowledge that sadness.
 But also try to take time each day to focus on the joys of still being with your dog.

 There are many grief resources such as support groups, counselors, and memorials to treasure your dog’s memory.